 For he will deliver you from the snare of the fowler and from the deadly pestilence.
 He will cover you with his pinions, and under his wings you will find refuge; his faithfulness is a shield and buckler.
 You will not fear the terror of the night, nor the arrow that flies by day, nor the pestilence that stalks in darkness, nor the destruction that wastes at noonday.

 When tempted to fear, we must nestles our souls into the comforting wings of God, crying out to him for forgiveness, mercy, protection and healing, knowing he is gracious.
 He will hear our cries and do good for us today and hold us securely in heaven tomorrow.
 The Bible speaks to pandemics.
 We should listen and heed its directions.

 2. We should heed the counsel of our government authorities.
 Romans 13:1 “Let every person be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God.”
 Unless we work in for the CDC, the department of health, or one of the institutions charged with overseeing the fight against the coronavirus, we should not flaunt the authority of the government, thinking we know better.
 We do not know better.
-We are not the health experts who have spent large portions of our lives fighting diseases and germs.
+We are not the health experts, doctors, or nurses who have spent large portions of our lives fighting diseases and germs.
 We are the Monday morning quarterbacks depending on second information delivered by unverified sources.
 Tim Nichols helpful concludes,

 No one is arguing, however, that experts can’t be wrong…Rather, the point is they are less likely to be wrong than nonexperts.